History of newspapers in California: History

 The Sacramento Bee hit the streets in February, 1857 under the editorship of James McClatchy who began agitating on behalf of farmers against destructive practices of cattle ranching and hydraulic mining interests.

 During the American Civil War outspoken criticism of the federal government by the editor of The Los Angeles Star led to the Star being banned from the mails, and the arrest of its editor for treason.
 Banned from the use of the U.S. Mail in 1864 it published its last issue in October 1864.
 When the Los Angeles Star ceased publication its press and equipment were sold to pro Union Phineas Banning who started printing the Wilmington Star; the paper soon changed its name to the Wilmington Journal.
 In 1868, the paper announced that since Los Angeles already had a strong pro Union paper in the Los Angeles Weekly Republican, (published from 1867 to 1879), there was no longer any need for continuing publication of the Wilmington Journal.

 The San Francisco Chronicle debuted in June, 1865 as the Dramatic Chronicle, founded by Charles and M.H. de Young aged 19 and 17.
 Colonel (later General) Harrison Gray Otis took over management of two Los Angeles papers and established the Los Angeles Times.

-In 1887, young William Randolph Hearst took over his father's Daily Examiner which became the flagship of his national chain.
+In 1887, young William Randolph Hearst took over his father's San Francisco Daily Examiner which became the flagship of his national chain.

 Fremont Older became editor of the San Francisco Bulletin in 1895 and took up the struggle against the powerful Southern Pacific Railroad and along with a fellow Californian Lincoln Steffens, became a well known muckraker and the first objective observer to accuse District Attorney Charles Fickert for the framing of labor radical Thomas Mooney.

 Other cities have had their own long surviving papers, including the Fresno Morning Republican, the Fresno Bee, and the Oakland Tribune.

 On October 1, 1910, a bomb exploded at the L.A.
 Times building, killing 21 workers.
 Labor activists were blamed for the bombing, but the San Francisco Daily News, a four-penny paper started in 1903, defended them.
 The Daily News joined the Scripps-Howard in 1921.
 The People's World began publishing in 1938, the first leftist daily published in the West.